BIO

 CONTRIBUTION

-It was in light of this work that he received a call from a colleague in the 1990s in search of a civil application for an apparatus designed by the U.S. National Security Agency.
-On exploring the possibilities of this new machine, Jain soon realized that it could serve to identify matches between two fingerprints some 100 times faster than any previous method.
+Anil Jain’s research career has always revolved around pattern recognition, now leading the field of fingerprint and facial identification.
+Thanks to his research in algorithms to group data in the most illustrative way –known as clustering algorithms–, in the 1990s he received a call from a colleague in search of a civil application for an apparatus designed by the U.S. National Security Agency.
+Jain realised that it could serve to identify matches between two fingerprints some 100 times faster than any previous method.
 That finding would produce six patents and, in time, Jain’s group would come to lead the world in fingerprint recognition.